funkhaus/fuxt/README.md

     1. Go to Settings > General, and set the "Site Address (URL)" to be the frontend URL.
 Often times you'll have to email your host (Flywheel) to get them to allow this field to be edited.
     1. Save Permalinks in the WordPress dashboard (WP-GQL requires this) to the `Post name` option.
     1. Define menu locations in `/functions/theme-config.php`.
+    1. If you want to use ACF, there are some default fields we recommend, you can import them from the theme in the directory `/acf/`.
+        1. One of these field groups is Site Options, which allows Google Analytics to work.
+You need ACF Pro installed for this to work.
 1. Rename your `.env.example` to `.env` and config `DEFAULT_ENDPOINT` to be the GraphQL endpoint from the WordPress you installed above.
     1. If you are using an endpoint that is protected by Basic Authentication, like the Flywheel staging sites, then you should set the `BASIC_API_TOKEN` var in the `.env` file too.
 You can find out what your token should be by just going to the endpoint in your browser, successfully entering the username/password combination, then use your browsers Network Inspector to see what the Request headers are, and find the `Authorization` one.
 That is the token you need.